julianperrott/Blog/blog/content/post/CodeQuality.md

 ## Examples of rules to suppress

-Some rules you just won't agree with or perhaps are now out of date. e.g. CA1062 Some rules such as null checks have been supperceded by the Nullable compiler feature and can have their severity adjusted to 'None'.
+Some rules you just won't agree with or perhaps are now out of date. e.g. CA1062 Some rules such as null checks have been superceded by the Nullable compiler feature and can have their severity adjusted to 'None'.

 These are examples which give a flavour of what might be suppressed.